Clarice Cliff Primary School

 - How will our child and young person be involved in the decisions about their learning?

-For SEND pupils, there are opportunities at least termly to discuss their needs in ISP meetings.
+For SEND pupils, there are opportunities at least termly to discuss their needs in ISP reviews.
 The ISP helps a child to identify what is working well for them and what is not.

 - How will we be involved in the decisions about the learning of our children and young people?